cloudnative-pg/charts/README.md

 #### (Optional) Monitoring

 The ParadeDB Helm chart supports monitoring via Prometheus and Grafana.
-To enable this, you need to have the Prometheus CRDs installed before installing the CloudNativePG operator.
+To enable monitoring, you need to have the Prometheus CRDs installed before installing the CloudNativePG operator.
 The Promotheus CRDs can be found [here](https://prometheus-community.github.io/helm-charts).

-TODO: Add link to Prometheus/Grafana docs and mention that it needs to be passed in to the cnpg cluster deployment.

 #### Installing the CloudNativePG Operator

 Skip this step if the CloudNativePG operator is already installed in your cluster.
-T
+For advanced CloudNativePG configuration and monitoring, please refer to the [CloudNativePG Cluster Chart documentation](https://github.com/cloudnative-pg/charts/blob/main/charts/cloudnative-pg/README.md#values).

 ```bash
 helm repo add cnpg https://cloudnative-pg.github.io/charts